 As described above under "General Development of the Business" and below under "Mineral Project Disclosure," the principal business of the Company is mineral resource exploration and development.
-KORE has four 100% owned gold projects: two in California (the Imperial Project and the Long Valley Project) and two in British Columbia (the FG Gold Project and the Gold Creek Project).
-The primary focus of the Company in 2020 is the economic assessment (PEA released on April 6, 2020 on the Imperial Project) and re-start of permitting of the Imperial Project.
-The Company is also investing in exploration on the Imperial Project regional exploration claims, as well as at the Long Valley Project, the FG Gold Project and the Gold Creek Project.
+KORE has two 100% owned gold projects in California (the Imperial Project and the Long Valley Project).
+The primary focus of the Company is the advancing exploration of the Mesquite -Picacho District and the Long Valley Project as well as the start of mine permitting of the Imperial Project